Chart Color Schemes

 Health

-The rate of private health cover is high at approximately 57% of the total population (around 2,325 people).
-The most common medical conditions are arthritis and mental health issues, affecting 10.2 and 7.3% of residents respectively.
-Sixty-six percent declare themselves completely clear of medical ailments, compared to 65.9% across Greater Adelaide.
-Twenty-seven point two percent of residents are aged 65 and over (1,104 people), lower than the 28.3% in Greater Adelaide.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The rate of private health cover is very high at approximately 57% of the total population (~2,325 people), compared to 52.7% across Greater Adelaide.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.2 and 7.3% of residents respectively.
+Sixty-six percent declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population are broadly typical.
+The area has 27.7% of residents aged 65 and over (1,125 people), which is higher than the 19.3% in Greater Adelaide.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health